dandavid3000/elasticsearch_logstash_kibana/README.md

 ```

-* Open file  `/opt/bitnami/logstash/conf/logstash.conf'.
+* Open file  `/opt/bitnami/logstash/conf/logstash.conf`.
 As default.
-Logstash gets all records in couchdb so we need to serperate the doc is `deleteced` or `index`.
+Logstash gets all records in couchdb so we need to serperate the doc is `deleted` or `index`.
 You can read more congifuration for logstash

 ```
 input {